Windows Update Error 0x8007012f occurs when we try to install a new Windows update.

 For this, go to Start and type Command Prompt in the Windows search bar.

-- Right-click on the result and select Run as administrator to open Command Prompt in elevated mode.
+- Right-click on the result and select Run as administrator to open Command Prompt.

 - Now, type the below commands one by one in the Command Prompt (admin) window and hit Enter after each command: